 On the surface, it appears employee idle time is caused especially by poor work ethic.
 Another possibility is the offending employees not understanding how to perform well in their jobs.

 If this occurrence is frequent and widespread, this may indicate that there are systematic bottlenecks causing the idle time.
 For example, if data/information retrieval is slow, this may cause a slowdown of work, not only because of the direct waiting time, but also because this sets up a situation for loss of focus and motivation; both of which negatively affect performance.
 Another reason for idle time can be related to working with incompatible systems.
 In this situation, to get the results needed, employees are often required to navigate a complex workflow.
-The impact to performance is the same, especially loss of focus and motivation to perform.
+The impact on performance is the same, especially the loss of focus and motivation to perform.
 You can improve these situations by detailed workflow audit (processes and IT systems) and following up with strategic planning to upgrade workflows and systems to reduce employee idle time.

 Data is lost without a good data recovery plan/system

 Has your company experienced a significant loss of data that was unrecoverable?
 It’s important to realize, even small volume loss of data or information can be costly in terms of labor time.
 You would have to attempt to recreate the data/information, or more likely lost opportunity when the data is truly unrecoverable.
 When this happens, is there a systematic procedure to enable quick recovery?
 Can you continue to operate while recovery efforts are underway?
 Setting up rapid recovery systems used to require prohibitively expensive additional hardware and maintenance; but with the evolution of cloud-based solutions, you should design and operate your recovery systems at a fraction of the cost of legacy systems and with much greater recovery success.

 There is a lot of paper laying around and in file cabinets